stefanhans/programming-reactive-systems-in-go/README.md

 ### Multi-Client Testing

-For the tests of scenarios with interacting clients, we have `test-server` doing the coordination.
+For the tests with interacting clients, we have `test-server` doing the coordination.
-The clients have an integrated API to the test server and an own set of internal commands.
+The clients have an integrated API and an own set of internal commands.
 The tests itself are scripts provided to the test server.